Thursday, October 31, 2024

 Well I was on a roll so Idecided to check out the big purple marsh fleabane patch just below me for butterflies.
 It was cloudy so not a lot of butterflies were out but there were plenty of pollinating bees, wasps and beetles.
 I got lucky and picked up two lifer bees.
 I think this is a male Megachile sidalceae.

 I've become enamored with cuckoo bees.
-Like the old world cuckoos that lay they eggs in the nests of other bird species, there are also kleptoparasitic bees.
-This one, another lifer, is Coelioxys texanus, The Texas Cucko Leafcutter Bee.
+Like the old world cuckoos that lay their eggs in the nests of other bird species, there are also kleptoparasitic bees.
+This one, another lifer, is Coelioxys texanus, the Texas Cucko Leafcutter Bee.
 This is a male.
 The female would lay its egg in the underground nest of one of the Leafcutter Bee species, possible the one above.

 You never know what you're going to find.